 - MA in English: Composition and Professional Writing, Virginia Tech, 2003

 - BA in English: Professional Writing, Virginia Tech, 2000

 - AS in General Studies, Northern Virginia Community College, 1996

 My teaching focuses on rhetorical theory, technology, empirical research, and civic engagement.
-In my classes, you will learn how to respond to different rhetorical situations and write in multiple genres.
+In my classes, students learn how to respond to rhetorical situations and write in multiple genres.